Disney Channel (Scandinavia): Programming

 The channel is mainly aimed at children, broadcasting Disney television series 24 hours daily.
 Disney feature films are also an important part of the channel's programming.
 All of the programs are dubbed into local languages.
 Since autumn 2012, Disney Channel broadcast with different video streams between the countries with its audio stream, but schedule is still the same.
 Many syndicated programs have been aired on Disney Channel, such as The Fairly OddParents and Scaredy Squirrel.

-Other channels and services
+Former sister channels

 Disney Junior

-Disney Junior is a channel aimed at preschoolers which was launched in October 2006 on the Canal Digital and Viasat satellite operators as Playhouse Disney.
+Disney Junior was a channel aimed at preschoolers which was launched in October 2006 on the Canal Digital and Viasat satellite operators as Playhouse Disney.
 Later on, the channel was launched on cable operators.
 On Com Hem, the largest cable operator in Sweden, the channel was launched on 2 April 2007.
 On 10 September 2011, Playhouse Disney was rebranded as Disney Junior.
+The channel closed on 1 March 2024 in Denmark and on 1 April 2024 in other Scandinavian countries and has merged with the main channel.

-Disney XD (closed)
+Disney XD

-Disney XD was a male-skewed children's channel which broadcasts 16 hours a day between 6:00 AM CET and 10:00 PM CET.
+Disney XD was a male-skewed children's channel which broadcast 16 hours a day between 6:00 AM CET and 10:00 PM CET.
 It replaced Jetix and Toon Disney on 12 September 2009.
 Jetix used to end its daily broadcasts at 6:00 PM.
 Disney XD is funded by advertising, as was Jetix, while Toon Disney was commercial-free.
 It closed down on 31 December 2020.